renpy/renpy/sphinx/source/screen_python.rst

        action will cause the current interaction to end.

-       This method must be overridden, as the default method will raise NotImplemented (and hence cause Ren'Py to report an error).
+       This method must be overridden, as the default method will raise a NotImplemented exception (and hence cause Ren'Py to report an error).

    .. method:: get_sensitive(self)